 Experimental and soil sampling :

-We collected four soils (DBZ, LB, LG, TL) in different locations and across a wide range of pH values (4.6-8.1).
+Four soils (DBZ, LB, LG, TL) were collected in different locations and across a wide range of pH values (4.6-8.1).
 Le Bray (LB) is a podzol with an organic and sandy A horizon sampled from an evergreen forest located 20km from Bordeaux in February 2016.
 Lacage (LG) is a luvisol with a silty loam A horizon sampled from an INRAE experiment field growing a wheat-alfalfa rotation located in Versailles during April 2016.
 Pierrelaye (DBZ) is a luvisol with a sandy A horizon sampled from an INRAE experimental field growing a corn-wheat rotation located 30km from Paris during December 2015.
 Finally, Toulenne (TL) is a fluviosol sampled from an INRAE experimental orchard growing cherry and peach trees located 50km from Bordeaux during February 2016.
 For each soil, three spatially independent samples were collected from the first 10 cm of the soil.
 They were then blended to obtain a single homogeneous soil sample.
 This composite sample was then divided evenly in 6 jars each filled with approximately 350-400g of soils.
 The jars were subsequently sealed with parafilm to limit evaporation and were incubated under controlled conditions for 40 days.
 Temperature and water holding capacity were kept constant, at respectively 20°C and 80%.
 Three of the six jars were coated with aluminum foil and kept in the dark for the whole incubation time (dark-conditioning or DC), while the three others were kept under light conditions consisting of 16 hours of light and 8 hours of obscurity, hence recreating an artificial diurnal cycle (light-conditioning or LC).
 During the incubation, jars were periodically opened twice a week in order to refresh the inside air.

 Gas exchange experimental setup :